 biomarker Phase 0 trial designed to study the biological effects within the tumor

-microenvironment of TAK-981 and TAK-981 combined with cetuximab or avelumab when administered
+microenvironment of motolimod and motolimod combined with nivolumab when administered

 CIVO is a research tool composed of a hand-held single-use sterile injector coupled with

 fluorescent tracking microspheres called CIVO GLO that mark the sites of drug microdose

 injection, enabling rapid assessment of multiple oncology drugs or drug combinations

 simultaneously within a patient's tumor.
 In this Phase 0 intratumoral microdosing study in